MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/transform-and-stream-real-time-events-to-lakehouse.md

 ## Build a Power BI report with the ingested events data

-1. Go to your workspace, select the **citypwrdata** dataset, which the system automatically added when you created the new **citypwrdata** lakehouse.
+1. Go to your workspace and select the **citypwrdata** dataset, which the system automatically added when you created the new **citypwrdata** lakehouse.

 1. From the **Create a report** menu in the ribbon, select **Auto-create** or **Start from scratch**.